lars-hagen/dotfiles/wiki/cli-tools-and-plugins.md

 # ZSH Tools and Plugins

 This page documents the various tools, plugins, and integrations used to enhance the shell environment.
+For core ZSH configuration, see [Shell Customization](shell-customization.md).

 ## Shell Prompt